-- Whether the population selected to participate in the trial stands to benefit from the knowledge gained. - If applicable, how well the inclusion of international sites is justified. - How the level of risk to human subjects is minimized and how the safety monitoring and reporting plan is appropriate for the level of risk. - Whether a research monitor with expertise consistent with the nature of the potential risk(s) is identified, if applicable. - How well the evidence shows that the procedures are consistent with sound research design and, when appropriate, that these procedures are already in use for diagnostic or treatment purposes. - To what degree privacy and confidentiality issues are appropriately considered. - To what degree the process for seeking informed consent is appropriate and whether safeguards are in place for vulnerable populations.
+- How the level of risk to human subjects is minimized and how the safety monitoring and reporting plan is appropriate for the level of risk. - Whether an independent research monitor with expertise consistent with the nature of the potential risk(s) is identified, if applicable. - How well the evidence shows that the procedures are consistent with sound research design and, when appropriate, that these procedures are already in use for diagnostic or treatment purposes. - To what degree privacy issues are appropriately considered. - To what degree the process for seeking informed consent is appropriate and whether safeguards are in place for vulnerable populations.

-• Personnel and Communication
+Personnel and Communication

-- Whether the composition of the study team (e.g., study coordinator, statistician) is appropriate. - To what degree the study team's background and expertise are appropriate to accomplish the proposed work (e.g., statistical expertise, expertise in the disease, and clinical studies). - How the levels of effort of the study team members are appropriate for successful conduct of the proposed trial. - How well the logistical aspects of the proposed clinical trial (e.g., communication plan, data transfer and management, standardization of procedures) meet the needs of the proposed clinical trial. - For multi-site clinical trials, how well the lead site's responsibilities and human research protections regulatory coordination are defined and planned for.
+- Whether the composition of the study team (e.g., study coordinator, statistician) is appropriate. - To what degree the study team's background and expertise are appropriate to accomplish the proposed work (e.g., statistical expertise, expertise in the disease, and clinical studies). - How the levels of effort of the study team members are appropriate for successful conduct of the proposed trial. - How well the logistical aspects of the proposed clinical trial (e.g., communication plan, data transfer and management, standardization of procedures) meet the needs of the proposed clinical trial.